rjzupkoii/PSU-CIDD-Malaria-Simulation/documentation/database.md

 At this point you should be able to connect to the pgAdmin control panel at http://[SERVER IP ADDRESS].
 Login to the control panel using the credentials supplied in [Step 6](#Step6).
 One logged in, you should be able to add the localhost via "Add New Server" and proceed with administration of the databases using pgAdmin.

+## Upgrading pgAdmin

+Note that in upgrading to Ubuntu 20.04.1 LTS, pgAdmin4 was also updated to version 4.29 in the process of doing so it was observed that much of the installation directions were out of date.
+The biggest issue appears to be with file permissions and most, if not all, of the pgadmin4 files and directories need to be assigned to `www-data` to work correctly.
+Also, be sure that paths have the correct Python version since operating system upgrades may result in the minor Python version changing.

+# Using the Database

 ## Creation of Simulation Database

 After logging into the pgAdmin control panel, start by creating the user `sim` and ensuring they have permissions to login to the database.
 This is the user that will be the simulation to write results to the database during model execution.
 Next, run the script `database.sql` which can be found under the `/database` directory of this repository.